Debottam2003/healthyfy/readme.md

 ---

-##🔖 Usage
+## 🔖 Usage in Own System

-Explain how users can use the application.
+Explain how users can use the application in their system.

 ## Clone the repository
 git clone https://github.com/Debottam2003/healthyfy